Mixed volumes of zonoids and the absolute value of the Grassmannian: Rigid configurations and polyhedrality cases of

 Note that the corresponding point configurations $A'$ and $A''$ have fewer free points than $A$.
-Continuing this way we can express every vector in $C_{n,2}$ as a sum of vectors corresponding to configurations without free points, i.e. rigid configurations.
+Continuing this way we can express every non-zero vector $\Phi(U)$ in $C_{n,2}$ as a sum of vectors $\Phi(U')$ whose corresponding point configurations $A'$ have no free points, i.e. are rigid configurations.
+It remains to note that for $n=4$ (resp. $n=6$) there is a unique, up to a projective transformation, configuration of two (resp. three) double points in $\RP^{1}$.
+This implies that $C_{4,2}$ and $C_{6,2}$ are polyhedral.

-{\it Case $(n,d)=(6,2)$.} We use a similar idea of gradually discarding the configurations that are redundant in generating $C_{6,3}$ and coming up with a generating set of rigid configurations that correspond to finitely many rays of $C_{6,3}$.
+{\it Case $(n,d)=(6,3)$.} We use a similar idea of gradually discarding the configurations that are redundant in generating $C_{6,3}$ and coming up with a generating set of rigid configurations that correspond to finitely many rays of $C_{6,3}$.

 Consider a tuple of vectors $U=(u_1,\dots,u_6)$ in $\R^3$ such that $\Phi(U)\neq 0$ and let $A=\{a_1,\dots, a_6\}$ be the corresponding non-degenerate point configuration in $\RP^2$.
 Note that $A$ may have at most double points, as otherwise $\Phi(U)= 0$.